musios-app/support-act/README.md

 AppleScript is written to be human-readable.
 You don't need programming experience to modify the script.
 Two things that might help to know:

-1. Text after "--" is a comment (that's 2 hyphens)
+1. Text after 2 hyphens "--" is a comment
 1. The `'¬'` character is a 'line continuation' character meaning that the current line continues on to the next line.
 I use it for arrays with many items.
 1. If you need to copy file names to the script, then you can drag and drop the file into the Script Editor window.
 The full path will be copied to the script.
 1. Or... you can Copy the file in Finder then paste into the Script Editor window.
 The full path will be copied to the script.
 You may need to remove the `\` backslash characters and/or add double quotes around the filename.
+1. Need a simple notification?
+Try `beep 1` or `beep 11` for 1 or many alerts.
+1. Put some text into the clipboard to save typing: `set the clipboard to "Example text"`.

 ## Install the Support Act script